DavidRFerreira/InformationRetrieval_EvaluationMetrics/README.md

 AvP = (1/1 + 2/2 + 3/4) / 3 = 0.91
 ```

-Let's assume that the user did second search with a different information need for which the system displayed an average precision of 0.82.
+Let's assume that the user did a second search with a different information need for which the system displayed an average precision of 0.82.

 We can compute the system's Mean Average Precision (MAP) for both information needs as:
 ```